PolarNelvana/PixelWorks/README.md

 # PixelWorks
 <em> An advanced color picker tool </em>

 This is a work in progress!
-It is in the process of being rewritten.
+It is in the process of being refactored.
 <h3> Screenshots </h3>

 | ![Screenshot](Screenshots/Screenshot_1.png) |